mlohajner/WiFi-spectrum/source/README.md

 ## The stack

-WiFi Spectrum doesn't run on Electron, and it isn't trying to be a lightweight substitute for one.
+WiFi Spectrum doesn't run on Electron, and it isn't trying to be a substitute for one.
 It's a different combination of the same idea:
 native chrome plus HTML rendered UI, built Python/GTK/WebKit stack instead of Chromium/Node/V8!
 Electron ships its own browser runtime with every app, whilw WiFi Spectrum uses the WebKitGTK engine already present on the system.